aconsiglio03/Recipe-Review-Analysis/README.md

 $H_{0}$: All recipe ratings regardless of the recipe's tags are part of the same rating distribution.\
 $H_{1}$: Recipes marked easy (have the tag '3-steps-or-less', 'easy', or 'beginner-cook') have a higher rating distribution.
 <br>
 We created an easy df with an extra column determining whether or not these tags exist in a recipe's tags.
 0.58 recipes were classified as 'easy', a good divide to test on.
 We then permuted the 'easy' column 5000 times, and observed whether the means were more extreme than 0.01, the difference in mean ratings.
-Through our test, we got a p-value of 0.0004, so we reject our null hypothesis and instead hypothesize that recipes with tags referring to their easiness have a higher distribution of ratings.
+Through our test, we got a p-value of 0.0004, less than our significance level of 0.05, so we reject our null hypothesis and instead hypothesize that recipes with tags referring to their easiness have a higher distribution of ratings.

 <br>
 We also did a hypothesis test on Low vs High sugar recipes (cutoff at 20% of daily value).